etiennebacher/flint/README.md

 things, but doesn’t perform code replacement based on lints.

 `flint` is quite performant.
-This is a small benchmark on 3.5k lines of code with only three linters:
+This is a small benchmark on 3.5k lines of code with a few linters:

 ``` r
 file <- system.file("bench/test.R", package = "flint")